up button arrow

 Speak with a state-licensed commercial insurance professional.
 The agent can assess your business needs and guide you to the best choice of coverage to fit them.

-Do you Need Landlord Insurance in Texas?
+Do You Need Landlord Insurance in Texas?

-Generally, most landlords in Texas need landlord insurance to cover various rental risks such as loss of rent, property damage, and vandalism.
+Generally, most landlords in Texas need landlord insurance policy to cover various rental risks such as loss of rent, property damage, and vandalism.
 However, whether you need landlord insurance will depend on certain factors.
 These factors include, the condition of the property, the number of properties owned, type (multi-family, high-rise, or duplex), and location.
 For instance, you do not need a landlord insurance policy if you are into AirBNBs.
 For a short term rental property, like AirBNBs, what you need is a short-term rental insurance.
 Short-term rental insurance covers the liability exposure and property of the policyholder.

-How Much Landlord Insurance Do you Need in Texas?
+How Much Landlord Insurance Do You Need in Texas?

 Specific coverage needs often influence how much landlord insurance is needed in Texas.
 You need landlord building coverage that can rebuild your property in the event of a covered peril.
 Factors such as property condition, age, location, property upgrades, and claims history, can also determine how much coverage you need.

-What Landlord Insurance Coverage Do you Need in Texas?
+What Landlord Insurance Coverage Do You Need in Texas?

 In Texas, you may buy any of the following landlord insurance coverage: